dshawul/NebulaSEM/README.md

        -n,--np       Number of processors to use.
        -c,--case     Path to grid name under a test case directory.
+       -b,--bin-path Path to biary files mesh, prepare and solvers.
        -h,--help     Display this help message.

 #### Lid-driven cavity flow